-Wind Turbine Generators (WTG) - equipment that converts and then transfers energy from the wind into usable forms of electrical energy and includes all related and supporting items including but not limited to all buildings, structures, electrical equipment, substations, transmission lines, access roads, parking lots, areas to be stripped or graded, and areas to be landscaped or screened.
+Wind Energy Facility (WEF) - equipment that converts and then transfers energy from the wind into usable forms of electrical energy, and includes all related and supporting items including but not limited to all buildings, structures, electrical equipment, substations, transmission lines, access roads, parking lots, areas to

-Wind Turbine - a wind energy conversion system that converts wind energy into electricity through the use of a WTG, and includes the nacelle, rotor, tower and pad transformer if any.
+- be stripped or graded and areas to be landscaped or screened. - 2 Wind Turbine a wind energy conversion system that converts - wind energy into electricity through the use of a WEF, and includes - 4 the nacelle, rotor, tower and pad transformer if any.

-9.0 Classification of Wind Turbines and Meteorological Towers

-For the purpose of clarification, all WTGs are classified according to the following definitions:

-- 9.1 Wind Turbine Classifications: - 9.1.1 Type 1 Small Wind Turbine means a single wind turbine with a nameplate capacity less than 10 kW, and a turbine height less than 100 feet.
-This ordinance does not apply to these. - 9.1.2 Type 2 Intermediate Wind Turbine means a single wind turbine with a nameplate capacity less than 100 kW, and a turbine height less than 150 feet, and not requiring a Site Location of Development permit from the Maine Department of Environmental Protection (DEP) pursuant to Title 35-A M.R.S.A. §3456.
-This ordinance does not apply to these.
+- 6 9.0 Classification of Wind Turbines and Meteorological Towers - 7 For the purpose of clarification, all WEFs are classified - 8 according to the following definitions: - 9 9.1 Wind Turbine Classifications - 9.1.1 Type 1 Small Wind Turbine means a single wind turbine with a nameplate capacity less than 10 kW, and a turbine height less than 100 feet. - 9.1.1.1 This classification must meet all of the sections of this ordinance unless waived by the Buckfield Planning Board until such time as the Town of Buckfield adopts a separate Ordinance to govern this class at which time section 9.1.1.1 shall be automatically repealed.. - 9.1.2 Type 2 Intermediate Wind Turbine means a single wind turbine with a nameplate capacity less than 100 kW, and a turbine height less than 150 feet, and not requiring a Site Location of Development permit from the Maine Department of Environmental Protection (DEP) pursuant to Title 35-A M.R.S.A. §3456.